Installing Visual Studio

 To find out about licensing options for both individuals or enterprise customers, see the Visual Studio and MSDN Licensing white paper.

 When you install Visual Studio 2015, you can include or exclude components that you'd use on a daily basis.
-This means that a Typical installation will often be smaller and install faster than a Custom installation.
+This means that a Default installation will often be smaller and install faster than a Custom installation.
 It also means that many components that were installed by default in previous versions now are considered Custom components that you must explicitly select in this version.

 Custom components include Visual C++, Visual F#, SQL Server Data Tools, Cross-platform mobile tools and SDKs, and third-party SDKs and extensions.
 You can install any of the custom components at a later time if you don't select them during the initial setup.